phetsims/phet-info/checklists/code-review-checklist.md

 - [ ] Are there any constants that are duplicated in multiple files that should be factored out into a `{{REPO}}Constants.js` file?
 - [ ] Does the implementation rely on any specific constant values that are likely to change in the future?
 Identify constants that might be changed in the future.
-(Use your judgement about which constants are likely candidates.)
+(Use your judgment about which constants are likely candidates.)
 Does changing the values of these constants break the sim?
 For example, see https://github.com/phetsims/plinko-probability/issues/84.
 - [ ] Is [PhetColorScheme](https://github.com/phetsims/scenery-phet/blob/main/js/PhetColorScheme.ts) used where